Towards a Wireless Physical-Layer Foundation Model: Challenges and Strategies: A wireless physical-layer foundation model strategic framework

 \subsection{Embedding and tokenization of physical-layer time-series}

 In the wireless domain, technologies and applications generally consist of heterogeneous time series.
 This means that the length of the input data, its data type and dimensionality can vary across applications.
-To ensure a consistent input for foundation models, we propose using embedding or tokenizing of wireless time series data, which has several implementation options.
-One possibility is to use Byte-Pair Encoding (BPE) to merge frequently occurring signal or pulse \ac{IQ} sample pairs, until a fixed model input size is obtained.
-Another possibility is to represent known pulses and short-term patterns in time series as tokens.
+To ensure consistent input for foundation models, we propose using embedding or tokenizing of wireless time series data, which has several implementation options.
+One strategy is to use Byte-Pair Encoding (BPE) to merge frequently occurring signal or pulse \ac{IQ} sample pairs, until a fixed input size of the model is obtained.
+Another strategy is to represent known pulses and short-term patterns in time series as tokens.
 Alternatively, Time Variable based Tokenization (TVT) can be used to tokenize time series where the token uniformity inductive bias would act on the variable dimension \cite{zhou2022k}.
-In addition to encoding, it is essential to define the vocabulary size (number of unique tokens) to support variable input lengths, without making the model unnecessary complex.
-By applying tokenization, we can provide the foundation model with a uniform sample distribution, irrespective of the sampling rate (reaching e.g., $<$ 10\% embedding difference) and is robust to input noise (e.g., SNR $>$ 10 dB).
-Furthermore, it should support samples at different bandwidths or sample rates and allow generative AI of samples close (in embedded space) to a wireless time series for data augmentation or simulation purposes.
-The result of a robust tokenizer can serve as input for a foundation model based on, for example, transformers.
+In addition to encoding, it is essential to define the vocabulary size (number of unique tokens) to support variable input lengths while avoiding unnecessary complexity.
+For instance, by applying tokenization techniques such as those utilized in models like BERT or GPT, we can ensure a uniform sample distribution regardless of the sampling rate.
+This results in a similar embedding space, e.g. $<$ 10\% difference, even when comparing signals sampled at different rates (e.g. 10 or 20 MHz) or when subjected to input noise with e.g. a signal-to-noise ratio (SNR) $>$ 10 dB.
+Such tokenization strategies are particularly valuable in scenarios involving signal processing at different bandwidths or sample rates and support data augmentation or simulation tasks.
+For example, they enable the generation of synthetic samples closely resembling wireless time series data, facilitating realistic simulations for various applications.
+The result is a robust tokenizer that can be integrated in well-defined foundation models such as transformers.

 \textbf{Use case applications} In wireless use cases, these techniques allow CIRs with larger and shorter lengths to be understood by the framework, as well as technology recognition \ac{IQ} streams with different sampling rates and sample lengths.
 The shape of pulses or sine waves contains information about the wireless technology and modulation used or represents reflections in \ac{UWB} CIR data.
 These waves or pulses can be represented as tokens.
 To support longer or shorter time patterns in wireless applications, the accumulated token context size needs to be appropriate.
 Depending on the complexity of the transformer and its energy requirements, these can be extended or reduced.